-2.1 Supernatural punishment and cooperation
+Supernatural punishment and cooperation

-It is increasingly accepted that punishment is key to ensuring cooperation (Andreoni, Harbaugh, and Vesterlund 2003; Clutton-Brock and Parker 1995; Fehr and Gächter 2002; Sigmund, Hauert, and Nowak 2001; Trivers 1971).
+It is increasingly accepted that punishment is key to ensuring cooperation (Andreoni et al. 2003; Clutton-Brock and Parker 1995; Fehr and Gächter 2002; Sigmund et al. 2001; Trivers 1971).
 However, the act of punishing cheats entails costs, so punishment itself represents a "second-order" public good (Hackathorn 1989; Yamagishi 1986).
 The original puzzle of cooperation therefore just re-appears at a new level: "second-order" cheats may cooperate towards the public good, but then defect from contributing to punishment.
 So how is cooperation enforced?
 Four solutions to this conundrum have emerged in the literature.
 Three are deemed unsatisfactory (Henrich and Boyd 2001, p.
-80), and the fourth is contested: (1) punishment is administered by an external institution (however, while this may be true in western societies today, cooperation evolved long before modern institutions existed, and is evident even in remote societies that are not subject to state regulations); (2) punishment is not costly after all (however, administering punishment must incur some cost, however small, of time and/or effort which, combined with the risk of reprisals from punished individuals or their allies, simply returns us to the original dilemma); (3) both regular defectors and those who refuse to punish are punished (however, as Henrich and Boyd put it: "Do people really punish people who fail to punish other nonpunishers, and do people punish people who fail to punish people, who fail to punish nonpunishers of defectors and so on, ad infinitum?"); (4) Some fraction of people altruistically punish defectors for the good of the group (Fehr and Gächter 2002; Fehr and Fischbacher 2003), and this trait is propagated by group selection (however, this requires that humans are genuinely altruistic, a claim that is problematic for a number of reasons, see Burnham and Johnson 2005; Johnson, Stopka, and Knights 2003).
+80), and the fourth is contested: (1) punishment is administered by an external institution (however, while this may be true in western societies today, cooperation evolved long before modern institutions existed, and is evident even in remote societies that are not subject to state regulations); (2) punishment is not costly after all (however, administering punishment must incur some cost, however small, of time and/or effort which, combined with the risk of reprisals from punished individuals or their allies, simply returns us to the original dilemma); (3) both regular defectors and those who refuse to punish are punished (however, as Henrich and Boyd put it: "Do people really punish people who fail to punish other non-punishers, and do people punish people who fail to punish non-punishers of defectors and so on, ad infinitum?"); (4) Some fraction of people altruistically punish defectors for the good of the group (Fehr and Gächter 2002; Fehr and Fischbacher 2003), and this trait is propagated by group selection (however, this requires that humans are genuinely altruistic, a claim that is problematic for a number of reasons, see Burnham and Johnson 2005; Johnson et al. 2003).
 The puzzle therefore remains: Without institutions of law and order, and without a good incentive for people to punish each other, how could early human societies establish cooperation with a credible deterrent threat against cheats?